INTERESTS: Work, outdoors activities, and dating.

 How did you get your foot in the door where you work?

-I had applied to my company 2 or 3 times, and then a friend I met at 42, his ex-girlfriend worked here, and she was able to get me on the phone with one of the hiring managers before I got the phone screen.
+I had applied to my company 2 or 3 times.
+Then a friend I met at 42 told me his ex-girlfriend worked there.
+She was able to get me on the phone with one of the hiring managers before I got the phone screen.
 It was through that process I was able to impress upon them that I was capable.
 It is difficult because when you are evaluating someone on a piece of paper, like through a resume, it isn’t enough information to know the person.

 Describe what you do: